CFPB

 Definition

 The Consumer Financial Protection Bureau is a U.S. government agency responsible for consumer protection in the financial sector.
-The CFPB issued the Personal Financial Data Rights rule (implementing Section 1033) that establishes Open Banking requirements in the United States.
+The CFPB issued the Personal Financial Data Rights rule (implementing Section 1033) in October 2024, but in 2025 moved to reconsider and rewrite it; a federal court has since enjoined the CFPB from enforcing the rule while that reconsideration is underway.

 Related Terms